DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/60 Strips.md

 ![DevExtreme HTML5 JavaScript Charts Strips](/images/ChartJS/visual_elements/strips.png)

 To configure the strips, declare the [strips](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/strips '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/strips/') array in the [argumentAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/') or [valueAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/') object.
 This array should contain objects, and each of them configures a single strip.
-To limit a strip, set its **startValue** and **endValue** options.
+To limit a strip, set its **startValue** and **endValue** properties.
 You may set only one of them, in which case the strip will not have a limit at one end.
-Note that setting the **color** option is also necessary for a strip to be displayed.
+Note that setting the **color** property is also necessary for a strip to be displayed.

 ---
 ##### jQuery